mroshaw/RippedAssetImporter/README.md

 12. Click **Import Asset and Dependencies**.
 13. Unity refreshes the Asset Database and highlights the imported selected asset when the operation completes.

+The initial AssetRipper file index cache process can take several minutes.
+You can, at your own risk, add the project export folder as a Windows Defender exception to improve performance considerably.
+The caching process only needs to run once, unless the ripped files change - for example, if you redo the export with an updated version of the game.

 ## Developer notes

 Dependencies retain their paths relative to the AssetRipper `Assets` directory.
 For example: